groonga/groonga/doc/source/reference/scorers/scorer_tf_idf.rst

 But it's not perfect.

-If document contains many same keywords such as "They are keyword, keyword, keyword ... and keyword".
-It increases score by TF and TF-IDF.
+If document contains many same keywords such as "They are keyword, keyword, keyword ... and keyword", it increases score by TF and TF-IDF.
 Search engine spammer may use the technique.
 But TF-IDF doesn't guard from the technique.

-`Okapi BM25 <http://en.wikipedia.org/wiki/Okapi_BM25>`_ can solve the
+`Okapi BM25 <https://en.wikipedia.org/wiki/Okapi_BM25>`_ can solve the
 case.
 But it's more slower than TF-IDF and not implemented yet in Groonga.